 Although absolutely amazing, pregnancy isn’t known for being the most comfortable experience.
 Cramping, bloating, back pain, swelling and general aches are all common side effects of being pregnant, which takes away from the incredible and miraculous concept of growing a little human inside of you.
-There are many ways in which you can try to soothe these discomforts and floatation therapy is fast becoming one of the most effective and talked about options out there.
+There are many ways you can try to soothe these discomforts and floatation therapy is fast becoming one of the most effective options out there.

 Almost all women experience some level of physical discomfort during their pregnancy.
 While floating feels great anytime, it can be particularly helpful as your baby grows.
 Imagine feeling completely weightless, with no pressure points on your body, as you give permission to your muscles to actually let go of tension.
 This may sound too good to be true but we promise you, it’s not!

 With 500kg Epsom salt in 750L of skin-temperature water, you can lie back (it’s safe to do this in a float tank) and relax knowing that you are fully supported.
 You can also stretch out and try different body positions to find what feels best including going on your side and rolling over onto your tummy.

 I’m sure it would be lovely if the entire 40 weeks of a pregnancy was stress-free, but in fact it’s usually quite the opposite.
 Not only is your body going through massive changes physically and hormonally, there’s also a lot to do prior to bub’s arrival.
 It is, however, so vital that women look after their mental health during this time, as high stress levels can negatively impact a pregnancy.
 Don’t you deserve a little “me-time”?
 Floating allows you uninterrupted space to relax and unwind, or maybe even catch up on some much-needed sleep.
 It’s the best rest you’ll ever have!